alexandrecuer/tf_works/BIOS/README.md

 cd ..
 python3 setup.py develop
 ```
-This will create a link in `/usr/local/lib/python3.x`
+This will create a link named `src.egg-link` in `/usr/local/lib/python3.x/dist-packages`

 Right now, classic install will not work...no need to run :
 ```